hoehlrich/canvas-tui/README.md

 ### TODO
 - [X] Fix TUI async refresh
 - [X] Fix data file path
-- [X] Spawn browser in the background
 - [X] Remove server feature
 - [ ] Make able to mark as completed from interface (make them gray)
 - [ ] Refactor to not use graphql_client (reqwest only) (hopefully speed up)
 - [ ] Make async refresh only update changed data (to preserve completion status)
+- [ ] custom DIR_DIR for data files
 - [ ] Canvas assignment link scraping
 - [ ] Fix abhorrent load times for grades
 - [ ] Fetch external submission links
+- [ ] If browser is opened with open::this(url) for the first time, allow the browser to remain open after the program exits